MichaelDrogalis/voluble/README.md

 - There is no built-in support for multi-schema topics.
 If you want to do this, just create multiple instances of Voluble with different generator configurations.
 - There is not yet support for deeply nested complex keys or values.
 That is, it can only generate maps with a single layer of keys.
 - Voluble doesn't yet validate that you're not asking for something impossible, like a circular dependency.
-If it'=s internal state machine can't advance and generate a new event after `100` iterations, the connector will permanently abort.
+If it's internal state machine can't advance and generate a new event after `100` iterations, the connector will permanently abort.

 If Voluble doesn't do something you want it to, feel free to open and issue or submit a patch.